ledisdb/ledisdb/README.md

 ## Choose store database

-LedisDB now supports goleveldb, lmdb, leveldb, rocksdb, boltdb, and RAM.
+LedisDB now supports goleveldb, leveldb, rocksdb, and RAM.
 It will use goleveldb by default.

 Choosing a store database to use is very simple.